isMandyCoding/Learn-to-code-javascript/README.md

 ```
 var i = 0;
 while (i < 8) {
-    console.log("I will crash your browser")
+    console.log("I will crash your browser if you don't increment i")
     i++
 }